top of page

 Let’s Stop Faking Enlightenment

-It became something rare, unreachable, and reserved for a specific kind of person, the disciplined one, the obedient one, the one who follows the right rituals, bows to the right guru, wears the right clothes, says the right things, and never steps out of line.
+Somewhere along the way, enlightenment was turned into a gated community.
+It became something rare, unreachable, and reserved for a specific kind of person—the disciplined one, the obedient one.
+This is the person who follows the right rituals, bows to the right guru, wears the right clothes, says the right things, and never steps out of line.

-And the moment someone lives differently, chooses their own relationships, their own rhythm, their own values, their own truth, they are immediately disqualified.
+According to this version of reality, enlightenment must arrive through a strict framework.
+One path.
+One authority.
+One approved way of living.
+The moment someone chooses to live differently—selecting their own relationships, their own rhythm, their own values, their own truth—they are immediately disqualified.

 Non-spiritual.